 As a result, OSHA has cited Saia Motor with one willful and 11 serious safety and health violations and proposed penalties of $119,000.
 OSHA issued a willful violation for Saia’s use of several powered industrial trucks with defective or bypassed safety switches.

 “Workers must be trained to avoid deadly combinations of flammable fuels, ignition sources and confined spaces, which allow vapors to ignite quickly,” said Bill McDonald, OSHA’s area director in St. Louis.
 “This incident should remind all employers that using forklifts is one of the hazards workers may face daily.”

-OSHA issued serious violations for: not evacuating the work area after flammable gas was released; not requiring forklift propane containers be switched in an adequately ventilated area; mounting gas containers on the cylinder indexing pin correctly; training workers on extremely flammable gas hazards; requiring hand and eye protection when changing cylinders; labeling hazardous chemicals in the maintenance; and training powered industrial truck operators.
+OSHA issued serious violations for: not evacuating the work area after flammable gas was released (fire evacuation plans were not carried out); not requiring forklift propane containers be switched in an adequately ventilated area; mounting gas containers on the cylinder indexing pin correctly; training workers on extremely flammable gas hazards; requiring hand and eye protection when changing cylinders; labeling hazardous chemicals in the maintenance; and training powered industrial truck operators.
 Several electrical safety hazards also were found.

 London, Ohio – A worker complaint has resulted in an OSHA investigation and fines at Reynolds Nationwide.
 The trucking company is headquartered in Texas, but the complaint stems from working conditions and a lack of training at Reynolds’ London, Ohio facility.
 OSHA is citing the company for two willful violations and six serious violations of safety rules.